urbuddy/Vendor-Management-System-with-Performance-Metrics/README.md

     ● POST /api/purchase_orders/: Create a purchase order.

-    ● GET /api/purchase_orders/: List all purchase orders with an option to filter by vendor.
+    ● GET /api/purchase_orders/: List all purchase orders with an option to filter by the vendor.

     ● GET /api/purchase_orders/{po_id}/: Retrieve details of a specific purchase order.